Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Holder has 25 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that collectively provide 1,038 weekly passenger trips.
-The accessibility of the transport system is rated as excellent, with residents typically located 198 meters from the nearest stop.
+These stops are served by six different routes that together facilitate 1,038 weekly passenger trips.
+The accessibility of these services is rated as excellent, with residents living an average of 198 meters from the nearest stop.

 On average, there are 148 trips per day across all routes, which equates to approximately 41 weekly trips per individual stop.